 Sam's family called police and were riding around town looking for the car.

-They started calling veterinarian offices and found out the Manley's were actually trying to get Sam seen by a doctor, saying Sam was malnourished and abandoned.
+They started calling veterinarian offices and found out the couple was actually trying to get Sam seen by a doctor, saying Sam was malnourished and abandoned.

 Sam's family knew the general area they would be in and spotted the car.
 They called 911, and a patrol car pulled the vehicle over.